-Global Initiative Against Transnational Organized Crime (GI-TOC) Resilience Fund Fellowship 2021
+Global Initiative Against Transnational Organized Crime (GI-TOC) Resilience Fellowship 2022 (Up to $15,000)

 The Resilience Fellowship is based on a three-pronged approach:

-- Sponsorship: Providing financial support, so that Resilience Fellows will have the resources and time to conduct their work on a collaborative project during the fellowship year.
-Grants of USD$15 000 per fellow will be awarded for one year.
+- Sponsorship: Providing financial support so that Fellows will have the time and resources to carry out their individual work and a collaborative project.
+Grants of US$15,000 per Fellow will be awarded for one year.

-- Networking: Offering mentorship opportunities with experts from the GI-TOC; the aim is also to bring Resilience Fellows together on a residency retreat to begin the collaborative project to be undertaken during their fellowship year.
+- Networking: Offering mentorship opportunities with experts from the GI-TOC, as well as bringing Fellows together to begin a collaborative project to be undertaken during their Fellowship year.

-- Dissemination: Creating a platform for Resilience Fellows to share their work and ideas publicly – using platforms such as festivals, conferences, civil-society forums, and national and international publications.
-These will widen public discourse, deepen engagement with society, and elicit support and participation from the general public and, ultimately, policymakers.
+- Dissemination: Creating opportunities for Fellows to publicly share their work and ideas – through platforms such as conferences, civil society forums and national and international publications, which will expand public discourse, deepen engagement with society, and invite the support and participation from the general public and, ultimately, policymakers.

-- Participants should be from countries disproportionately affected by organized crime and/or from least developed countries (LDCs).
+- Participants should be from countries disproportionately affected by organized crime and/or from least developed countries.

-- Participants should ideally work closely within communities severely affected by extortion related to organized crime, or have strong ties within them, and should have ongoing or established projects or engagement.
-The cross-border nature of issues relating to organized crime allows applicants working within a wider, non-geographic community to be considered on a case to-case basis.
+- Participants should ideally work closely within communities severely affected by environmental crime, or have strong ties within them, and should have ongoing or established projects or engagement.
+The cross-border nature of issues relating to organized crime allows applicants working within a wider, non-geographic community to be considered on a case-by-case basis.
 There is no requirement that the Fellow live in the community concerned.

 - Participants should be able to demonstrate how the funding and support will be used.